hatan4ik/clean-code-coockbook/04_polyglot_architecture/README.md

 -   **Shared Protobuf Definitions:** Your `.proto` files are the contract between your services.
 They should be stored in a central repository that is accessible to all your services.
 -   **API Design and Versioning:** Design your APIs to be backward-compatible.
 Use Protobuf's field numbers carefully to ensure that you can evolve your APIs without breaking existing clients.
 -   **Error Handling:** Establish a clear strategy for propagating errors between services. gRPC has a rich error model that you can use to send structured error information between services.
 -   **Authentication and Authorization:** Use gRPC's support for interceptors (middleware) to implement authentication and authorization.
+This can include JWT validation, API key checking, or integrating with an external auth service.
+For service-to-service auth, consider using mTLS.
 -   **Observability:** In a polyglot environment, it's crucial to have good observability.
 Use distributed tracing and metrics to get a clear picture of how your services are interacting with each other.
 OpenTelemetry is a great choice for this.